freeipa/freeipa/4-hbac.rst

 -------------------

 HBAC rules are built up incrementally.
-The rule is created, then users or groups, hosts or hostsgroups and HBAC services are added to the rule.
+The rule is created, then users or groups, hosts or hostgroups and HBAC services are added to the rule.
 The following transcript details the process::

   [server]$ ipa hbacrule-add sysadmin_webservers